dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 class B extends A{}
 ```

 This is done on purpose to protect you.
 Look at below example, now we have overloading, and you can call 2 `print` on `child` instance.
 But imagine that we could override.
-Then the question, which exactly out of 2 were we allowed to call?
+Then the question, which exactly out of 2, are we allowed to call?
 At first, you could only call `print(B b)` - because it's overriding.
 But this would break Liskov principle, cause you should be able to call on child `print(A a)`.
 To avoid any confusion in java params should be identical for overriding.
 ```java
 public class App {
     public static void main(String[] args) {